Mauritius: Economy

+Mauritius is often described as the most developed country in the region of Africa.
 Since independence from Britain in 1968, Mauritius has developed from a low-income, agriculture-based economy to a high-income diversified economy, based on tourism, textiles, sugar, and financial services.
 The economic history of Mauritius since independence has been called "the Mauritian Miracle" and the "success of Africa" (Romer, 1992; Frankel, 2010; Stiglitz, 2011).

 In recent years, information and communication technology, seafood, hospitality and property development, healthcare, renewable energy, and education and training have emerged as important sectors, attracting substantial investment from both local and foreign investors.
+Mauritius has one of the largest exclusive economic zones in the world, and in 2012 the government announced its intention to develop the marine economy.

 Mauritius has no exploitable fossil fuel reserves and so relies on petroleum products to meet most of its energy requirements.
 Local and renewable energy sources are biomass, hydro, solar and wind energy.

-Mauritius has one of the largest exclusive economic zones in the world, and in 2012 the government announced its intention to develop the marine economy.
+Mauritius contributes approximately 0.01% of global greenhouse gas emissions.
+The country has pledged to cut emissions by 40% by 2030 compared to projected levels without intervention, with a goal of reaching net zero by 2070.
+As part of its climate change strategy, Mauritius plans to eliminate coal from electricity generation by 2030, reduce landfill waste by diverting 70% of it through a circular economy approach, and increase the share of electric vehicles to 15% by the same year.

 Mauritius is ranked high in terms of economic competitiveness, a friendly investment climate, good governance and a free economy.
 The Gross Domestic Product (PPP) was estimated at US$29.187 billion in 2018, and GDP (PPP) per capita was over US$22,909, the second highest in Africa.

 Mauritius has a high-income economy, according to the World Bank in 2019.
 The World Bank's 2019 Ease of Doing Business Index ranks Mauritius 13th worldwide out of 190 economies in terms of ease of doing business.
 According to the Mauritian Ministry of Foreign Affairs, the country's challenges are heavy reliance on a few industry sectors, high brain drain, scarcity of skilled labour, ageing population and inefficient public companies and para-statal bodies.

-Mauritius has built its success on a free market economy.
 According to the 2019 Economic Freedom of the World report, Mauritius is ranked as having the 9th most free economy in the world.

+Mauritius has historically relied on external financial inflows like tourism revenue, offshore finance and foreign aid.